act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 	</style>
 </head>
 <body>
-	<div class="tilt">search this pieCe of tiLted text fOr clueS on whEre to find The monster.</div>
+	<div class="tilt">Search this pieCe of tiLted text fOr clueS on whEre to find The monster.</div>
 </body>
 ```